 This product overview acts as a buyer’s guide to ten of the best gas grill heads on the market today.

 I’ll show you what features to look for and give my choices, backed by many strong experts and user reviews.

-The Rating Criteria – Best Built In Gas Grill Ratings
+The Rating Criteria – How We Rate These Best Built In Gas Grills

 We use the below expert rating criteria as we reviewed grills from brands we trust, use, and love.

 The main things to keep in mind during your search are the build materials, cooking surface size, heat distribution, overall power output and wanted extras.

 The main criteria we took into consideration when reviewing these gas grill inserts are:

 There are common misconceptions about built-in gas grills.
 Just because a grill looks nice doesn’t mean its performance matches its looks.